 Once the boom is inserted into the loops, you can roll the boom up with the sail when unrigging.

 Mainsheet

-The 4:1 mainsheet system is threaded through the pulleys provided as shown.
+The 4:1 mainsheet system is threaded through the pulleys provided as shown and tie a knot on the end the goes through the hole in the center of the pulley.